Is It Love (Mr. Mister song)

 "Is It Love" is a 1986 single by the band Mr. Mister and the third released from Welcome to the Real World.
-The song peaked at number 8 on the Billboard Hot 100 in June 1986.
+The song peaked at number 8 on the Billboard Hot 100 in June 1986, being their last major hit in charts.
 The song is used during the end credits of the 1987 film Stakeout.

-Cash Box said that the song "has Mr. Mister’s distinctive production sheen and the chorus will eventually catch the mass ear."
+Cash Box said that the song "has Mr. Mister's distinctive production sheen and the chorus will eventually catch the mass ear."